Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 November 2025 16.33.02 UTC
+- WIB: Rabu, 26 November 2025 17.34.20 UTC
-- WITA: Rabu, 26 November 2025 17.33.02 UTC
+- WITA: Rabu, 26 November 2025 18.34.20 UTC
-- WIT: Rabu, 26 November 2025 18.33.02 UTC
+- WIT: Rabu, 26 November 2025 19.34.20 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: nature
+Kategori: inspirational